Explore, Learn & Kayak on Maryland’s Eastern Shore

 Monthly throughout 2026

-One-hour monthly guided bird hikes around CBEC for both beginner and experienced birders.
-Each hike is themed, but with an eye out for whatever comes our way.
+One-hour monthly guided bird hikes around CBEC for beginner and experienced birders.
+Each hike is themed, but with an eye out for what comes our way.

 Boat Tours